Will-Helliwell/astra-child-notchbuilt/README.md

 To do in Astra customizer:
 - Set everything to full width
-- Remove headers and footers
+- Remove headers and footers (so can be replaced with custom ones)
+- Select desired header and body fonts